-(1) "Unauthorized acts" with marijuana in Las Vegas, NV.
+- 1. What are "unauthorized acts" with marijuana in Las Vegas, NV?

-Most arrests made under this law involve the sale of marijuana in Nevada, and they are usually the result of 1) an undercover officer setting up a sale with an alleged marijuana dealer, or 2) concealed police officers observing a hand-to-hand sale:
+Most arrests made under NRS 453.321 involve 1) an undercover officer setting up a fake sale with an alleged marijuana dealer, or 2) a concealed police officer observing a hand-to-hand sale:

 In an effort to catch alleged sellers in the act, the Las Vegas Police routinely orchestrate stings or "controlled buys."
 Undercover police officers will contact suspected sellers in person, over the phone, or over the internet to set up a drug sale.
 These officers may even dress up to appear like druggies.